RedisLabs/redislabs-docs/content/rs/databases/configure/shard-placement.md

 ]
 ---
-In Redis Enterprise Software , the location of master and slave shards on the cluster nodes can impact the database and node performance.
+In Redis Enterprise Software , the location of master and replica shards on the cluster nodes can impact the database and node performance.
-Master shards and their corresponding slave shards are always placed on separate nodes for data resiliency.
+Master shards and their corresponding replica shards are always placed on separate nodes for data resiliency.
-The [shard placement policy]({{< relref "/rs/databases/configure/shard-placement-policy.md" >}}) helps to maintain optimal performance and resiliency.
+The [shard placement policy]({{< relref "/rs/databases/memory-performance/shard-placement-policy.md" >}}) helps to maintain optimal performance and resiliency.

 {{< embed-md "shard-placement-intro.md"  >}}